slaclab/sdf-docs/interactive-compute.md

 ```
 This would make the terminals that you open in Jupyter Lab appear with your customary prompt, except for the additional `(apptainer) ` prefix.

-Fill the rest of the form as you would for any provided Jupyter Instance and click "Launch".
+Complete the rest of the form as you would for any provided Jupyter Instance and click "Launch".
 If you run into any issues, please see [Debugging your interactive session](#debugging).

 #### Debugging your interactive session :id=debugging